ameyav1989/node-file-utils/readme.md

 ### Feature included

-* HTML to PDF converter
+* HTML to PDF converter using Puppeteer
 * async file read and write